 So why do we still have fax machines?

 Like we mentioned before, it’s a question that wracks the brains of most.
 However, what seems like an ancient technology continues to prove itself time and time again.
 Where there is paper, there is a fax machine, and though the Digital Age has taken over, there are a few things that Google Docs, or the overarching and sometimes mysterious ‘cloud’ can’t handle.
+The same idea connects to Call recording benefits when the team needs a cleaner workflow.

 There are many industries that must adhere to laws and regulations about having hard-copy documentation on-site for a certain number of years.
 So, you will find many offices will have their hard copies organized in an unbelievable amount of filing cabinets, as well as their digital copies on their desktops.